BiCroLab/nextflow-radiantkit/README.md

 This will run it with default parameters and a test samplesheet and dataset that is included in the repository.
 If this runs without any issues you can run it in your own dataset.
 ### Running the pipeline with your own dataset
-To run the pipeline with your own dataset, there are a few steps to take.
+To run the pipeline with your own dataset, there are possible adjustments to take.

-1. Make a samplesheet.
-You will first need to create a `samplesheet`.
-An example samplesheet is located inside the repository `/assets/samplesheet.csv` and should be a comma separated file that consists of the following columns: `sample,fastq,barcode,condition` and each row should contain one sample.
-2. Adjust `nextflow.config`.
+1. Adjust `nextflow.config`.
 There are some default parameters used and specified in the configuration file and, depending on your most common usecase, it is advisable to change some of these defaults.
    * Check `max_memory` and `max_cpus`.
 It is important that these do not go above your system values.
    * Go over other parameters defined within the `params { }` section in the config file and change whatever you feel fit.